NamohS/arrays/README.md

 </div><br/>

 #### 2] Accessing elements of arrays to find the maximum and minimum integer

+This code reads 10 integers from the user and prints the maximum and minimum values.
+It first declares an array of 10 integers.
+Then, it prompts the user to enter 10 integers.
+The integers entered by the user are stored in the array.

+Next, the code declares two variables, max and min, to store the maximum and minimum values of the array, respectively.
+The max variable is initialized to the first element of the array, and the min variable is also initialized to the first element of the array.

+The code then iterates over the array, comparing each element to the max and min variables.
+If the current element is greater than the max variable, the max variable is updated to the current element.
+If the current element is less than the min variable, the min variable is updated to the current element.

+After the loop is finished, the code prints the max and min variables.

+In other words, the code first reads 10 integers from the user.
+Then, it finds the largest and smallest of the 10 integers and prints them out.

+the output of the code can be shown below:

 <div align="left">
   <img src="exp_ar_03.jpg" width="17.5%" height="17.5%"/>
 </div><br/>